supabase/pg_graphql/docs/configuration.md

 ## Names
-Name configuration is a planned goal but not currently implemented:
+Name configuration is a planned goal but not currently implemented.

 The ability to: